Future of the Royal Air Force: Swarming Drones

 On 11 February 2019, Secretary of State for Defence Gavin Williamson announced that the UK will develop 'swarming drones' to defeat enemy air defences.
 A IHS Janes report stated that the RAF will form a new squadron to specifically control these drones.

+The principal squadron in this regard was 216 Squadron, which reformed in 2020.
+However in March 2024, James Cartlidge, the minister for defence procurement, informed Parliament that notwithstanding its formation in 2020, 216 Squadron had “completed [no] tests or trials [of any drones] ... either in-house or with industry” since being reconstituted.